The Timpanogos are Snake-shoshonee

 The Chief Tabby Story

-Black Hawk meets with Indian agent Franklin
+Black Hawk Meets With Indian Agent Franklin Head 1867

-The Chief knew what he was doing.
+The Chief Black Hawk knew what he was doing when he met with Franklin Head to tell him he wanted peace.
+Franklin asked Black Hawk 'how do I know I can trust you?'
 Taking upon himself the agony of his people, Black Hawk handed Franklin his knife and would ask him to cut off his hair to symbolically demonstrate his sincerity in wanting peace.
-To understand what happened here, we need to examine closely the cultural beliefs of the Utah Indian before we can appreciate this powerful gesture.
-This was no small matter reader, and is well worth the effort to understand for it underscores the humanity and humility of Black Hawk as a leader.
-Making a personal atonment was common all the way down to south America among the Mayan.
-Black Hawk is not surrendering, he changing his tactics to ensure the survival of his people.
-Remarkable person to make such a gesture.
+To understand what happened here, we need to examine closely the cultural beliefs of the Utah Indigenous before we can appreciate this powerful gesture.
+This was no small matter reader, and is well worth the effort to understand for it underscores the humanity and humility of

-Black Hawk Meets With Tabby
+After Agent Head, Black Hawk Meets With Tabby

 1867 August 17th, Black Hawk met with his uncle Chief Tabby, who had made preparations to join his warriors with Black Hawk's men.
 Tabby had sent the women and children to an area where they would be safe, it was time to settle the score with the Mormons.
 But Black Hawk convinced his uncle that it would be better to end the war.
 The odds were clearly against them, to continue would mean certain extermination of their people.